meyertime/linux-all-the-things/docs/arch-lenovo720s.md

 1. Bootstrap Arch system
     1. `pacstrap /mnt base linux linux-firmware base-devel` to install base packages on new system.
-        - Since I originally wrote this and set up my system the last time, `base` was changed from a group to a package.
+        - Since I originally wrote this, `base` was changed from a group to a package.
 I presume this was to give more flexibility to choose a linux kernel and other packages.
-The installation guide now recommends to install `linux` and `linux-firmware` in addition to `base`, and this is supposedly equivalent to installing `base` before, though I have not tried this on a new install yet.
+The installation guide now recommends to install `linux` and `linux-firmware` in addition to `base`, and this is equivalent to installing `base` before.
 It also mentions that the base install no longer includes an editor (presumably `vi`?) so you may also want to install `vi`, `vim`, or some other editor at some point.
         - You may not need `base-devel` if you don't plan on developing software; however, it is required in order to install packages from AUR, because such packages are built on your machine.
 You can always install later if needed.
 Just know that `base-devel` will not be installed automatically if needed; you may get some cryptic error message instead.
     2. `genfstab -U /mnt >>/mnt/etc/fstab`
         - Generates the file system table.
 This makes the mounting of the root and boot partitions permanent.